microsoftgraph/dataconnect-solutions/solutions/projectstaffing/deployment/arm/README.md

 Then the script will ask if the current subscription is the one where the deployment resides:
 ```
-Is the deploy part of this subscription?
+Would you like to uninstall the deployment from this subscription?
 (Y/n)
 ```

 If the answer is `No` then the specific subscription id will have to be provided.

-Uninstall script will also ask if the 'gdc-service' and 'gdc-m365-reader' service principals should be deleted.
-The next deployment will create them again.
+Uninstall script will also ask if the '<app-service-name>-gdc-service' and '<app-service-name>-gdc-m365-reader' service principals should be deleted.
+If the same app service name is used, the next deployment will create them again.
 Alternatively, you could leave them in place, and simply provide their secrets when performing the next deployment.
-__Since these service principals are global and could be used by multiple deployments, deleting them should only be done with caution, if you are sure they are only used by the deployment which is about to be deleted!__
 ```
-Would you like delete the 'gdc-service' and 'gdc-m365-reader' service principals?
-This is only recommended if you want to redeploy from scratch and these principals are not used elsewhere!
-(Y/n)
+Deleting a service principal is only recommended if you want to redeploy from scratch and the principal is not used elsewhere!
+Please confirm you want to delete the <service_principal_name> service principal (Y/n)
 ```
-The script will also delete the jgraph-aad-web-app AD app registration.
+The script will also delete the <deployment-name>-jgraph-aad-web-app AD app registration.

-Confirmation will be asked to delete deployment's the resourced group `<installed-deployment-name>-resources` and the install script's local internal files (in `~/.gdc` and `~/.gdc-env`)
+Confirmation will be asked to delete the deployment's resourced group `<installed-deployment-name>-resources` and the install script's local internal files (in `~/.gdc` and `~/.gdc-env`)
 ```
 Deleting resource group <installed-deployment-name>-resources